Winter Weather Advisory issued for Bristol Bay by NWS - NewsBreak

 Winter Storm Warning issued for Eastern Curry County and Josephine County by NWS

-Effective: 2022-11-30 10:00:00 PST Expires: 2022-12-01 16:00:00 PST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: * Travel is strongly discouraged because of dangerous conditions. * If you must travel, keep tire chains, a flashlight, blankets, food, water, medications, and a fully charged phone with you. * The safest place during a winter storm is indoors. * A Winter Storm Warning means that severe winter weather is imminent and poses a threat to life and property.
+Effective: 2022-11-30 12:32:00 PST Expires: 2022-12-01 04:00:00 PST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: * Travel is strongly discouraged because of dangerous conditions. * If you must travel, keep tire chains, a flashlight, blankets, food, water, medications, and a fully charged phone with you. * The safest place during a winter storm is indoors. * A Winter Storm Warning means that severe winter weather is occurring and poses a threat to life and property.
 Take protective action now.
-Target Area: Eastern Curry County and Josephine County; Eastern Douglas County Foothills WINTER STORM WARNING REMAINS IN EFFECT FROM 10 AM THIS MORNING TO 4 PM PST THURSDAY ABOVE 3000 FEET * WHAT...Heavy snow expected above 3000 feet.
+Target Area: Eastern Curry County and Josephine County; Eastern Douglas County Foothills WINTER STORM WARNING NOW IN EFFECT UNTIL 4 AM PST THURSDAY ABOVE 3000 FEET WINTER WEATHER ADVISORY IN EFFECT FROM 10 PM THIS EVENING TO 10 AM PST THURSDAY ABOVE 1500 FEET * WHAT...For the Winter Storm Warning above 3000 feet, heavy snow.
 Total snow accumulations of 6 to 15 inches.
-Winds could gust as high as 40 mph across exposed higher terrain. * WHERE...Eastern Curry County and Josephine County and Eastern Douglas County Foothills.
-This includes Bear Camp Road. * WHEN...From 10 AM Wednesday to 4 PM PST Thursday. * IMPACTS...Travel could be very difficult to impossible.
-Areas of blowing snow could significantly reduce visibility.
-The hazardous conditions could impact the morning or evening commute. * ADDITIONAL DETAILS...The heaviest snow is expected Wednesday night.
-Snow levels will start out near 4000 to 4500 feet, lowering to 3000 feet by late Wednesday evening.
-Snow levels may lower further down to 2000 feet Thursday morning. * View the hazard area in detail at https://www.wrh.noaa.gov/map/?wfo=mfr
+Winds gusting as high as 40 mph.
+For the Winter Weather Advisory above 1500 feet, snow showers expected.
+Total snow accumulations of 1 to 4 inches. * WHERE...Eastern Curry County and Josephine County and Eastern Douglas County Foothills.
+For the Winter Storm Warning above 3000 feet, this includes Bear Camp Road and Toketee Falls.
+For the Winter Weather Advisory above 1500 feet, this includes Hayes Hill along Highway 199 and Highway 138 near or east of Steamboat. * WHEN...For the Winter Storm Warning, until 4 AM PST Thursday.
+For the Winter Weather Advisory, from 10 PM this evening to 10 AM PST Thursday. * IMPACTS...Travel could be difficult.
+Snow and blowing snow could significantly reduce visibility.
+The hazardous conditions could impact the morning or evening commute. * ADDITIONAL DETAILS...The heaviest snow is likely late tonight into Thursday morning. * View the hazard area in detail at https://www.wrh.noaa.gov/map/?wfo=mfr

 weather.gov